Do you want more FPS in Fortnite?

 Here’s how to turn off hardware acceleration in Discord:

 - Go to User Settings

 - Turn off Hardware Acceleration

 Turn off Game Bar

-Some gaming settings were added in the latest version of settings.
-And one of those settings is Game bar.
+Some gaming settings were added in the latest version of Windows.

 - Click the Windows Start button in the bottom left of your screen (or press the Windows key on your keyboard)

 - Select the cog icon to go to your settings

 I built my PC using DDR4 3000 MHz RAM.